Problem

 … this pattern helps complete the rough shape and location of stairs given by Staircase as a Stage (133) and by Staircase Volume (195).
 If you want to build a conventional stair, you can find what you need in any handbook.
 But how to build a stair in a way which is consistent with the compressive structure of Efficient Structure (206), without using wood or steel or concrete - Good Materials (207)?

-A lightweight concrete tread, colored, waxed, and polished can be quite beautiful and soft enough to be comfortablc - see Floor Surface (233) - and will eventually take on the patina of wear called for in Soft Tile and Brick (248).
+A lightweight concrete tread, colored, waxed, and polished can be quite beautiful and soft enough to be comfortable - see Floor Surface (233) - and will eventually take on the patina of wear called for in Soft Tile and Brick (248).

 The vaulted space under the stair can be used as an Alcoves (179), a Child Caves (203), or Closets Between Rooms (198).
 If it is plastered, like a regular ceiling - see Floor-Ceiling Vaults (219), it makes a much more pleasant and useful space than the space under an ordinary stair.